 - Room bookings.
 The system checks room availability and status, shows free rooms across different channels and the website booking engine.
 This function monitors double bookings and allows group reservations.
 Then it schedules bookings and displays information about current and upcoming bookings on a dashboard.

-- Management of room inventory and allocation that prevents overbookings and duplication of bookings.
+- Management of room inventory and allocation.
+Reservation tools prevent overbookings and double bookings.
 In some software, this function is part of a channel management module.